 22 Can damages be determined on a class-wide basis, or must damages be assessed individually?

-Where several parties have joined their actions (see question 20), each single claim still needs to be pleaded and adjudicated separately.
-That includes in particular issues relating to causality and damages, which will be assessed individually (with potentially different results).
+When several parties have joined their actions, each single claim still needs to be pleaded and adjudicated separately.
+That includes, in particular, issues relating to causality and damages, which will be assessed individually (with potentially different results).